websemantics/lolviz.js/README.md

 This was achieved by making few tweaks to the original code to accumodate run-time changes to color and style (line thickness for example) in addition to making direct changes to the SVG DOM of the generated images.

-Also, check out [this reference](https://websemantics.github.io/lolviz.js/assets/demo/graphviz.html) for more examples of how to write/tweak graphviz dot graphs.
+Also, check out [this reference page](https://websemantics.github.io/lolviz.js/assets/demo/graphviz.html) for more examples of how to write/tweak graphviz dot graphs.

 ## New Features